 A good practice management system helps with both your practice's administrative and financial requirements.
 It should make collecting payments and filing insurance claims as easy as possible for your staff while using the fewest resources.

-Further, software should have the ability to scrub claims for errors, so you don't waste resources appealing denied claims and incur further delays in being paid.
+Further, the software should be able to scrub claims for errors so you don't waste resources appealing denied claims and incur further delays in payment.

 Coding and Medical Record Integration